 By Dr. Hammond, DVM (@thehonestvet)

-This article covers everything you need to know about atopic dermatitis in dogs so you can quickly recognize the symptoms of atopy in your pet, reduce your pet’s risk of flare-ups, and understand how atopic dermatitis is treated and managed if your pet is affected by the troublesome disease.
+We'll cover everything you need to know about canine atopic dermatitis.
+Below, you'll learn to quickly recognize the symptoms of atopy in your pet, reduce your pet’s risk of flare-ups, and understand how your vet can help you treat and manage atopic dermatitis in dogs.

-Canine atopic dermatitis, or atopy, is a chronic, inflammatory skin condition driven by underlying allergies.
-In dogs affected with atopy, the immune system is hypersensitive to commonplace and otherwise harmless substances in the environment.
-The most common allergens behind atopic dermatitis include plant pollen, house dust, dust mites, mold spores, animal dander, and insect bites, but any environmental allergens can cause.
-In a way, these pets are practically allergic to themselves!
+Canine atopic dermatitis, also known as allergic dermatitis or atopy, is a chronic, inflammatory skin condition caused by underlying allergies.
+In allergic dogs, the immune system is hypersensitive to common and otherwise harmless substances in the environment.

-The overreacting immune system upregulates inflammation in the skin, leading to a very itchy, uncomfortable dog and a reduced quality of life.
-Over time, the inflammation leads to a compromised or weakened skin barrier, which allows for secondary skin infections.
-In addition, the ears are also affected by these changes leading to itch, pain, and infection of the ears.
-These infections make the itchy skin and ears even more irritated and inflamed, and the result is an endless cycle of itch, irritation, and infection.
+In addition, the ears are often affected, leading to itch, pain, and infection of the ears.
+These secondary infections make the itchy skin and ears even more irritated and inflamed, and the result is an endless cycle of itch, irritation, and infection.

-The entire body is affected, but symptoms are often most severe in the armpits, groin, lower abdomen, paws, ears, and muzzle.
+The entire body is affected, but symptoms are often most severe around the armpits, groin, lower abdomen, paws, ears, and muzzle.

-As discussed, atopic dermatitis is driven by severe allergic reactions and hypersensitivity to environmental allergens.
-Unfortunately, dogs affected by environmental allergens may also be affected by other allergens such as flea allergy dermatitis or food allergies, which can upregulate the amount of itch and irritation dogs with atopy experience.
-Read more about other causes for itching here.
+As discussed, atopic dermatitis is driven by allergic reactions and hypersensitivity to environmental allergens.
+Unfortunately, dogs affected by environmental allergens may also be affected by other allergens such as flea allergy dermatitis or food allergies, which can increase the amount of itch and irritation dogs with atopy experience.

-In some atopic dogs, the disease has seasonal tendencies, meaning that their signs of atopic dermatitis are worse during some seasons than others.
-For example, dogs allergic to pollen are likely to feel itchier in the spring when plants are blooming than they do in the winter.
+In some atopic dogs, the disease has seasonal tendencies, meaning that their atopic dermatitis may be brought on by seasonal allergies.
+This means their symptoms will be worse during some seasons than others.
+For example, dogs allergic to pollen are likely to feel itchier in the spring when plants are blooming.

 Atopic dermatitis is considered a diagnosis of exclusion, which means that other types of allergies must be ruled out before your veterinarian can determine that atopy is the cause of your dog’s itchy skin.